-Today's modern living often entails hours of driving and hunching over workstations, which can play havoc with our necks.
-So it is no surprising that neck pain is the second most common condition that chiropractors treat.
+Today's modern living often entails hours of driving and hunching over workstations, which can wreak havoc on our necks.
+So it is not surprising that neck pain is the second most common condition that chiropractors treat.
 Whilst neck pain is less common than low back pain, millions of people experience neck pain and related arm pain at some stage in their lives and therefore seek chiropractic care.

 It results from abnormalities in the soft tissues - muscles, ligaments, and nerves, as well as in the bone and the joints of the spine.
 The most common causes that chiropractors identify and treat are soft tissue abnormalities from injury or prolonged wear and tear and in many people it is also the source of pain in the upper back, shoulders and arms.